fonoster/fonoster/README.md

 <table>
 <tr>
 <td>
 :warning: This plattform is not yet production ready.
 We are working to deliver a beta version as soon as possible.
-Please keep an eye on the [roadmap](ROADMAP.md) document for development status.
+Please keep an eye on the <a href="https://github.com/fonoster/yaps/blob/master/ROADMAP.md">roadmap</a> document for development status.
 </td>
 </tr>
 </table>